hipe/tmx/lib/skylab/git/doc/issues/010-the-stow-narrative.md

 # the stow narative :[#010]

+## introduction & intended value

+when we first wrote this utilty, `git-stash` didn't have the `--include-untracked` option. from a purely funtional standpoint, the use of that option is similar enough to the "value proposition" of this whole utility to such an extent that it makes this whole utility seem entirely obviated.

+however, A) over time, the deeper value to this utility would emerge as a well-rounded canary application; big enough to do lots of differnt important kinds of stuff, but not so big that it is heavy. (we explore this in the next section).

+and B), we still can't shake the OCD feeling that when faced with a bunch of unversioned files (perhaps in a structure that is itself not yet versioend); there are or will be times when we would rather just move the files over (structure intact) to a directory outside of the project, and later just move them back, without having to worry about our history graph and any merge conflicts.

-## contemporary purpose
+## actual value

-the original use case of this application (node) has been obviated, however it has not outlived its utility:

-we developed this before we had a sufficiently deep appreciation for git's usefulness to manage works in progress with branches. back then, a common experience was to end up with multiple files that were not yet versioned.

-the original problem this tried to solve was that we didn't like the feeling of adding to our SCM "history" certain kinds of files: files in a half- finished state, scratch-type files, one-off files, data files that only had development utility for e.g.

-to ameliorate this perceived problem we conceived that it would be useful to have a 'git-stash'-like utility for unversioned files that operated simply by moving the files over to a sister directory tree with the same structure (that is, the "stash" directory tree would have a subset of the structure of your project tree).

-however the current thinking has become that the advantages of using git branches for this outweighs any disadvantges when compared to using something like the subject.

-to the main point here, the reason we keep this 'stash-untracked' node around rather than relegating it to SCM history is because it has a new "value proposition" now:

-this application node has a set of behaviors and "skills" that make it attractive to stand as a model medium-sized general purpose utility:
+what this utility has is a set of skills that makes it a dream for testing frameworks and testing facilities (i.e meta-testing): it implementation surface area is near perfect in that it touches a lot of different kinds of mechanisms used by bigger applications without being a bigger application itself:

- • it integrates with a tall stack of [#hl-069] "turtles".
+  • it does or will integrate with a [#hl-069] "tall stack of turtles".

- • it has multiple client layers that interface with each other (CLI and API).

- • it has a mostly standalone implementation for CRUD, for its "business entities": list, add, remove etc.
+  • it does or will have a non-trivial modality-specific implementation ("client") that talks to a modality-non-specific "reactive model" backend ("server"). indeed, at writing there are still some outstanding design issues in regards to this (near colorization of tree-stats, etc).

    • it implements a trivial but custom collection (grafted on top of the filesystem).

+   • what it does along CRUD is representative of most of our applications.

- • it interfaces with an external service (namely 'git') - one that relies on underlying system interaction - to a somewhat non-trivial degree.
+   • it interfaces with an external service (git), for which we must interact with a system in a somewhat non-trivial manner.

 the above points cover a broad scope of the domain responsibilities of the libraries, yet this application covers all of them without incurring a large